shrebox/Privacy-Attacks-in-Machine-Learning/Membership-Inference/readme.md

 ### How to run:

-* Code tested on Google Colab with GPU.
+* Code tested on Google Colab.
+Please use runtime type as 'GPU'.

 * To run the code with training enabled (for the first timers):
 ```